Happy Fourth of July!

 Posted on Friday, July 4th 2014

-PREVIEW: Public Intimacy at YBCA
+CLOSING: Public Intimacy at YBCA

 Disrupting expected images of South Africa, Public Intimacy: Art and Other Ordinary Acts in South Africa explores the poetics and politics of the everyday.
 Coinciding with the 20th anniversary of democracy in South Africa, Public Intimacy reveals the nuances of human interaction in a country still undergoing significant change.